Device and network management

 Administrator privileges are required to configure Devices.

-The Devices tab displays all devices, device groups, tags, and device information linked to this account.
+The Devices tab displays all devices that have been registered, device groups, tags, and device information linked to this user account.
 You can add and register devices, and group and manage them in device groups.

 The toolbar consists of buttons to register a device, tag or sync devices, assign a channel to a device, move devices between device groups, reset a device’s status, unregister a device, and also search for devices.

 You may filter devices by network or device status.
 The filtered results will be displayed on the right.

 The Tags section displays tags that have been added to different devices.
 Clicking on a tag(s) automatically populates the device list on the right.

 The Groups section displays all device groups within the account.
 Clicking on a group automatically populates device list with devices that are associated with that group.

 The Device Overview and Settings pages can be accessed by clicking the device name link in the Device listing page.

 The Device Overview tab provides users with device details such as device name, type, app version, etc.

 Apart from device details, this page also displays a channel preview, which you can browse.